AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Bit Manipulation

 #### Bit Manipulation:
-- Solved Smallest Subarrays With Maximum Bitwise OR on leetcode with tc of O(n) and sc of O(1) Beats % in runtime and % in Memory with JavaScript
+- Solved Smallest Subarrays With Maximum Bitwise OR on leetcode with tc of O(n) and sc of O(n) Beats 100.00% in runtime and 100.00% in Memory with JavaScript